llambiel/letsecureme/post.md

 * ns1.exoscale.net
 * ns1.exoscale.io

-This change must be done from within your registrar administration console.
+This change must be done from within your domain registrar administration console.

 Let's go back to our instance.
 Before beginning with the setup, we're going to apply a few elementary security best practices:

-On the [firewall](https://portal.exoscale.ch/compute/firewalling) side (aka security groups), we allow only the required traffic by adding the below rules:
+On the [firewall](https://portal.exoscale.ch/compute/firewalling) side, we allow only the required traffic by adding the below rules:

 * 22 (SSH)
 * 80 (HTTP)